tomlqc/about-quantum/source/stories/background/EPR_experiments.rst

 This yet unknown theory could be described using hidden variables, and aimed to preserve locality.
 Furthermore this story relied on the belief that, even if a measurement wasn't performed, the measured quantity was always existing, what is described by "realism".

-In 1964, John Bell imagined a particular kind of experimental settings and derived an inequality involving measurement outcomes, that would allow to test the validity of either Quantum Mechanics or a Hidden Variable Theory.
+In 1964, John Bell imagined a particular kind of experimental settings and derived an inequality involving measurement outcomes, that would allow to test the validity of either Quantum Mechanics or a hidden variable theory.
 Elements to understand and interpret these inequality are given in :ref:`stories/complements/bell:Bell Inequalities`.